sopel-irc/sopel-youtube/README.md

 YouTube plugin for Sopel

+## Installing

+If possible, use `pip` to install this plugin.
+Below are example commands; you might need to add `sudo` and/or call a different `pip` (e.g. `pip3`) depending on your system and environment.
+Do not use `setup.py install`; Sopel won't be able to load the plugin correctly.

+### Published release

+    pip install sopel_modules.youtube

+### From source

+    # Clone the repo, then run this in /path/to/sopel-youtube
+    pip install .

 ## Getting your API key
 Go to the [Google Developers Console](https://console.developers.google.com/) and create an application.
 When it's created, go to the APIs section, select